hany606/DQN-PyTorch/README.md

 ## Details and Explanation

-I have implemented (Simple-Vanilla) Deep Q-Network (DQN) algorithm with experience replay buffer and frequent change for the target network inside "DQN.py".
+I have implemented (Simple/Vanilla) Deep Q-Network (DQN) algorithm with experience replay buffer and frequent change for the target network inside "DQN.py".

+A gif for a trained agent by this implementation of DQN
 ![Trained Agent](https://github.com/hany606/Internship-Task/blob/main/gif/agent2.gif)

 After testing with the original reward of the environment, nothing was improved in the training.
 So, I have changed the reward function, to test different behavior and see some improvements.